Your First Model

 shaped init --api-key <YOUR_API_KEY>

-Let's say you want to build a video recommendation model and you have your event data (containing clicks and impression events) stored in BigQuery.
-We could imagine the video table having the following columns:
+Let's say you want to build a video recommendation model and you have your event data (containing clicks and impression events) stored in a csv called video_events.csv.
+The csv has the following columns:

-To create a model from this table you need to add your BigQuery connection details and write a select query to choose the user_id, item_id, created_at and label columns.
+To create a model from the ingested events we need to write a model definition that includes the SQL transforms needed to choose the user_id, item_id, created_at and label columns.
 Shaped's event label column expects numerical values, where anything greater than 0 is positive and anything less than or equal to 0 is negative.
 For this use-case, we'll make clicks: positive (i.e. label=1) and impressions negative (i.e. label=0).
-Putting it all together here's a query that would work:
+Putting it together here's the model definition:

 model: